-Sunday morning is not the best time for training - a lot is at stake in preparing for the service.
-Every team has deadlines to meet, and if anything goes wrong, it can result in something negative that affects the entire service.
-Additionally, the FOH engineer has all their attention on the stage; there is no time to talk, answer questions or explain why they are making adjustments.
+Sunday morning is not the best time for training - there is a lot at stake in preparing for the service.
+Every team has deadlines to meet and if anything goes wrong, it can domino into something negative that affects the entire service.
+Additionally, the FOH engineer has all their attention on the stage; there is no time to talk, answer questions or explain why they are doing adjustments.

 Arrange training sessions during the week, if possible.
 If you can, record your services in a DAW and then use those tracks for a virtual mixing class using the exact musicians and singers in your worship band.
-Suppose you can't record services directly to a DAW.
-In that case, you can download multi-track recordings from several locations online and use those through a simple DAW on a laptop to practice mixing multiple channels.
+If you don't have the ability to record services directly to a DAW, you can download multi-track recordings from several locations online and use those through a simple DAW on a laptop to practice mixing multiple channels.
 If you don't have access to multi-tracks, train during worship band rehearsal nights.